mk1s/tiniest_riak_erlang_book/README.md

-# tiniest_riak_erlang_book
-Introduction to interacting with Riak and Erlang
+# Tiniest Riak Erlang Book

+A simple book that introduces the relationship between Riak and Erlang.

+## Goals

+An introduction to introspecting and debugging Riak from within Erlang.